Download a Local Copy of your Linode Backup

 To restore a backup to an existing Linode, you will need to make sure that you have enough storage space that is not currently assigned to disk images.

 NoteIf you are attempting to restore a disk to the same Linode the backup was created from, the restoration process will not delete the original disk for you.
-Manually delete the original disk to make room for the backup.
+You can manually delete the original disk if you prefer to, but this is not strictly required.

 Start by confirming the size of the backup that you wish to restore.
 From the Backups tab in your Linode’s Dashboard, click the Restore to… link beneath your desired backup version.

 Check the Total size required field to confirm the size of your backup.